CONAKRY, Guinea – CONAKRY, Guinea (AP) — They've voted before — but never freely, and never fairly.

 Sitting calmly on a motorcycle, the soldier replied quietly and nodded.

 Last September, Guinea hit rock bottom when the military sealed off a Conakry stadium where thousands of protesters had rallied to insist Camara step down.
-In broad daylight, security forces burst through the gate and machine-gunned unarmed crowds, slaughtering more than 150 people, leaving bodies strewn across the field and draped over walls.
+In broad daylight, security forces burst through the gates and machine-gunned unarmed crowds, slaughtering more than 150 people, leaving bodies strewn across the field and draped over walls.
 They also wounded more than 1,000 and gang-raped women, some with rifle butts and bayonets.

 Guinea has come a long way since.

-After a peace deal neutralized Camara in Burkina Faso in January, Konate appointed a civilian prime minister and transitional governing council comprised of junta opponents.
+After a peace deal neutralized Camara in Burkina Faso in January, Konate appointed a civilian prime minister and a transitional governing council comprised of junta opponents.
 He marginalized Camara loyalists and imposed discipline on an army that had become accustomed to looting at will, breaking into private homes at night and hijacking even diplomatic vehicles in the streets.

 Speaking Saturday, Konate called presidential hopefuls to the empty palace they hope to occupy and warned they must help avert violence and prevent the nation from backsliding into its dark past.